iso13/evisort/README.md

 ##Cucumber/Protractor Framework

 ##Features
+There are two /features/**apiStrategy.feature** and /features/**codingChallenge.feature**.
+These files explain the coding challenge as well as can be executed.

 - All scripts written in with Typescript and Cucumber
 - Automatically generated HTML reports and screenshots on failure
 - Supports Angular and non-Angular
 - Latest Cucumber and Protractor Libraries

 ## Dependencies/Install/Execution (Mac)